cyberbotics/webots-doc/automobile/simple-vehicles.md

 ### MotorcycleSimple

-Due to the presence of driver, the MotorcycleSimple PROTO have a slightly different organisation.
+Due to the presence of driver, the MotorcycleSimple PROTO nodes have a slightly different organisation.

 ```